mrkrosenberg/angular-tShoot/README.md

 Here are the two projects Steve was supposed to accomplish:

-### Project 1: Hello World
+### Task 1: Hello World

 All we need to do is print out the string `You did it!` to the HTML page.
 Easier said than done, though.
 Steve left us a mess here.

-### Project 2 (Stretch): Router
+### Task 2: Forms

-The C-levels have heard great things about "Front End Routing".
+The C-levels have heard great things about "Angular Forms".
 Steve **tried** to research this, copied a bunch of code that doesn't work, and sent it to the manager's inbox.
-See if you can get the `Home` and `About` links to work on the page, as well as a welcome text to show up on the HTML like in project 1.
+See if you can get the `FormComponent` to log to the Dev Tools console.

 ### Get your Stuff Together, Steve